 - 1. Order EA-12-050 requires that licensees of BWR facilities with Mark I and Mark II containment designs shall ensure that these facilities have a containment venting system that meets certain requirements relating to reliable and dependable operation in order to be able to implement strategies relating to the prevention of core damage. - 2.
 The installed venting system must meet prescribed quality standards.
-Generally, the system must be of a "seismically rugged design" and meet the plant's existing design basis if more stringent requirements are necessary. - 3.
+Generally, the system must be of a "seismically rugged design" and meet the plant's existing design basis if more stringent requirements are necessary to meet the licensee's existing design basis. - 3.
 The Order requires that licensees develop the necessary procedures and conduct appropriate training of personnel who may be required to operate the system.